fvaleri/strimzi-debugging/sessions/001/README.md

 write to disk.
 The protocol is backwards and forwards compatible, however there can be issues in case of message format changes.
 This hasn't happened for a long time, but there is no guarantee.
 Typically, every client opens N+1 connections, where N is the number of brokers in the cluster and 1 connection is for metadata updates.
-Client requests are processed in the same order they are sent by the client.
+Client requests are processed in the same order they are sent.

 Each message is modeled as a **record** with timestamp, key, value and optional headers.
 Key and value are just byte arrays and this gives people the flexibility to encode the data in whatever format they want, using their favourite serializer.
 The timestamp is always present, but it can be set by the application when it sends (default), or by the Kafka runtime when it receives.
-Whenever possible, records are buffered and sent in **batches** (a single send request can include multiple batches, one for each partition).
+Whenever possible, records are buffered and sent in **batches** (a single request can include multiple batches, one for each partition).

 Records are stored in a **topic**, which is further divided into one or more **partitions**, distributed evenly across the brokers.
 Each partition is stored on disk as a series of fixed-size commit logs called **segments**.
-Record ordering is only guaranteed at the single partition level.
+Ordering is only guaranteed at the partition level.
 Each record within a partition has a unique id called the **offset**, which is a monotonically increasing number that is never reused.
 To uniquely identify a record in Kafka you need the topic, the partition and the offset.
 The last committed offset of a partition is called the **high watermark** (HW).
 Records are guaranteed to be fully replicated up to this offset.
 Only committed records are exposed to consumers.

 ![](images/replicas.png)